opnfv/fuel/docs/release/installation/installation.instruction.rst

 ========================

-First of all, the Fuel deployment ISO image needs to be retrieved, the Fuel .iso image of the Colorado release can be found at *Reference: 2*
+First of all, the Fuel deployment ISO image needs to be retrieved, the Fuel .iso image of the Danube release can be found at *Reference: 2*

 Building the ISO image
 ======================